Scrooge (1951 film): Plot

-On Christmas Eve 1843, the tight-fisted Ebenezer Scrooge tells two businessmen that he has no intention of celebrating Christmas.
-At his workplace, he refuses to donate to two men collecting for the poor.
-His nephew, Fred, invites him to dinner the next day, but Scrooge refuses, disparaging Fred for having married against Scrooge's will.
-Scrooge reluctantly gives his poor clerk Bob Cratchit Christmas off since there will be no business for Scrooge during the day, but expects him back to work earlier the next day.
-Scrooge returns home and sees the door-knocker transform into the face of his seven year-dead partner, Jacob Marley.
-Inside the house, Jacob Marley appears as a ghost before Scrooge, warning that he must repent or suffer being forever walking the earth bound in chains after death, as he has.
-He further warns Scrooge that he will be visited by three spirits; the first will arrive at one o'clock in the morning.
-Frightened by the visitation, Scrooge takes refuge in his bed.
+On Christmas Eve, Ebenezer Scrooge tells two businessmen that he has no intention of celebrating Christmas.
+He refuses to donate to two men collecting for the poor.
+His nephew, Fred, invites him to dinner the next day, but Scrooge refuses, disparaging Fred for having married.
+Scrooge reluctantly gives his clerk Bob Cratchit Christmas Day off since there will be no business for Scrooge then, but Scrooge expects Cratchit back earlier the following day.

+Scrooge returns home and is visited by the ghost of his seven-years-dead partner, Jacob Marley.
+Marley's ghost warns Scrooge that he must change his ways, or after death forever walk the earth bound in chains, as Marley does.
+Marley says Scrooge will be visited by three spirits, the first to arrive at one o'clock that night.
+Frightened, Scrooge takes refuge in his bed.

-At one o'clock, the Ghost of Christmas Past arrives.
-Scrooge is shown himself alone at school, unwanted by his father ever since his mother died in childbirth.
-His beloved sister Fan arrives to take him home, telling her brother that their father has recently had a change of heart toward Ebenezer.
-The Spirit shows Scrooge the annual Christmas party thrown by his former benevolent employer Fezziwig.
-He watches his proposal to his sweetheart Alice, who accepts his ring.
-He is then shown how he is tempted to leave Fezziwig's to join a business run by Mr. Jorkin, where he meets Jacob Marley.
-After Jorkin's firm buys up Fezziwig's business, Alice breaks her engagement to Scrooge because of his dedication to "a golden idol".
-Scrooge witnesses the death of Fan, who had just given birth to his nephew Fred, and discovers he missed her last words asking him to look after her son.
-Years later, when Jorkin is found to have embezzled funds from their now-bankrupt company, Scrooge and Marley make good on the missing funds, on condition they be allowed to control the company.
-On Christmas Eve 1836, Scrooge refuses to leave work early to visit Marley, who is on his deathbed.
-When Scrooge finally arrives, Marley, knowing he will be punished for his misdeeds, tries to warn Scrooge against his avarice before he dies.
+The Ghost of Christmas Past arrives.
+Scrooge is shown himself alone at school, unwanted by his father after his mother died in childbirth.
+His beloved sister Fan arrives to take him home, telling Ebenezer that their father has had a change of heart toward him.
+The Spirit shows Scrooge the annual Christmas party thrown by his former benevolent employer, S. Fezziwig.
+Scrooge watches his younger self propose to his sweetheart Alice, who accepts.
+He is then shown how he is tempted to leave Fezziwig's to join a business run by Mr. Jorkin.

+Scrooge witnesses the death of Fan after she gives birth to Fred, and discovers he missed her last words asking him to look after her son.
+Scrooge's younger self joins Jorkin and meets Jacob Marley.
+Jorkin's firm buys Fezziwig's business, and Alice breaks her engagement to Scrooge because of his dedication to "a golden idol".
+When Jorkin is found to have embezzled funds from the now bankrupt company, Scrooge and Marley make good the missing funds, on condition they can control the company.
+One Christmas Eve, Scrooge refuses to leave work to visit a dying Marley.
+When Scrooge finally arrives, Marley, knowing he will be punished for his misdeeds, tries to warn Scrooge against his avarice.
 The Spirit reproaches Scrooge for taking Marley's money and house, as an ashamed Scrooge finds himself back in his bed.